alienth/torstatus/doc/DESIGN.rst

 language with syntax that is very similar to Django's -- in tandem with Coffin.
 Coffin makes the switch from Django's template language to Jinja2's template language relatively painless, though there are a few key differences.
-Preliminary tests showed pages rendering 5-6 times faster using the Jinja2 template language; if you'd like to test this for yourself, checkout the branch called ``redesign_jinja_coffin``.
+Preliminary tests showed pages rendering were faster using the Jinja2 template language; if you'd like to test this for yourself, checkout the branch called ``redesign_jinja_coffin``.
 Other template languages for python pride themselves on being the fastest template languages around, such as Cheetah and Tenjin.